devplaninc/devplan-cli/README.md

 ```

 2. This will trigger the GitHub Actions workflow to build and publish the release.

+The release process automatically creates two sets of binaries for each supported platform:
+- `devplan-<platform>-<arch>.*` - With auto-update functionality enabled
+- `devplan-<platform>-<arch>-noautoupdate.*` - With auto-update functionality disabled (for package managers)

 ### Marking a version as production